 A first or upper second class psychology degree accredited by the BPS and conferring graduate basis for chartered membership (GBC) is essential.
 If candidates have an undergraduate degree in another subject, candidates must have completed an accredited conversion qualification in psychology.
-Please see Application and Selection pages on our website for full details of entry requirements.

 Months of entry

 Studying Clinical Psychology opens the door to a career which is infinitely varied, enabling you to undertake clinical work with a broad range of people experiencing a very diverse range of mental health difficulties.
 Clinical Psychologists not only seek to alleviate mental distress; they also work actively to promote psychological health and wellbeing.

 In addition to direct clinical work with people, you are also likely to be able to undertake service-related research, and provide consultation and supervision to other mental health professionals, teams and services.